Carriage rides can be regulated but not banned under bill

 Feb.
 28, 2018

 JEFFERSON CITY, Mo.
-(AP) — Missouri cities would be able to impose tougher regulations on horse-drawn carriages but couldn't ban them under legislation that won preliminary approval in the state Senate.
+(AP) — Missouri cities would be able to impose tougher regulations on horse-drawn carriages but couldn't ban them under legislation that has won preliminary approval in the Statehouse.

-The St. Louis Post-Dispatch reports that it would allow municipalities to impose rules that could stop carriage rides if temperatures are too hot or too cold, or, for example, during rush hour traffic.
-But it would bar cities from imposing rules that would prohibit the use of a working animal.
+The St. Louis Post-Dispatch reports that the Senate bill would allow cities to restrict carriage rides under some circumstances, such as extreme temperature or during rush hour.
+But it would prohibit a ban on the use of a working animal.

-The measure needs one more vote in the Senate before moving to the House for further debate.
+Each measure needs an additional vote before moving to the opposite chamber for consideration.